0xPARC/0xparc-intro-book/src/oram.typ

 we require that the server learn nothing from observing only the list of physical addresses, and whether each physical access is a read or write.
-We don't say anything about the data that is written to physical memory.
+We do not say anything about the data that is written to physical memory.

 In practice, we need to use encryption to hide the contents of the blocks.